-3. While having technical skills is no doubt a necessity for pretty much any job, Cuban drives home the point that you’re less likely to become obsolete if your position requires working closely with and managing people.
-CVS is hiring a ton for jobs that require a whole lot of people skills, like physicians assistants and nurse practitioners.
+5. Cuban drives home the point that you’re less likely to become obsolete if your position requires working closely with and managing people.
+Terex is hiring a ton for jobs that require a whole lot of people skills, like roles in communications, sales, and branch operations.

-7. It’s no secret that engineers and programmers have more (and higher-paying) job prospects than people in a lot of other occupations... and GE is looking to fill many roles in these departments!
+8. It’s no secret that engineers and programmers have more (and higher-paying) job prospects than people in a lot of other occupations... and GE is looking to fill many roles in these departments!

 20. Peace of mind is priceless — unless you’re working at Sterling Talent Solutions, that is!
 As the world’s largest background screening provider, peace of mind is exactly what the folks at Sterling get paid to equip clients with.
 Plus, women love working here, including one Fairygodboss user who says that "as a single mother, it's amazing to be at company that has so many powerful women."